What is an Executive MBA Program (EMBA)?

 Perhaps the most compelling reason to apply to an executive MBA program is that these part-time programs have less competitive applicant pools than full-time programs.
 And it is so compelling that, to explain this reason in detail, below we present an edited excerpt from our guide Is a Part-Time MBA Program Worth It?

 Why is this significant?
 Less competition means that an applicant stands a better chance of admission.
-That means that one may be able to win entry to more reputable schools offering more influential alumni networks and affiliation with more powerful university brands by applying to a school’s executive rather than full-time division.
+That means that one may win entry to more reputable schools offering more influential alumni networks and affiliation with more powerful university brands by applying to a school’s executive rather than a full-time division.

 Dramatic differences in applicant competition exist between a schools’ full-time and part-time or executive divisions.
-For those who might benefit from admission to a part-time or executive program at a better school, this article from a recent analysis by Poets & Quants’ Jeff Schmitt deserves a close reading.
+For those who might benefit from admission to a part-time or executive program at a better school, this article from a recent analysis by Poets & Quants’ Rebecca Heath Anderson deserves a close reading.

 Nowhere do the competitive differences between full-time and part-time or executive programs display so prominently as in GMAT scores.
-Consider the top 50 MBA programs as ranked by U.S. News and World Report.
-Schmitt points out that with a 706 average score, full-time MBAs scored 83 points higher than the 623 average scored by the part-time cohort.
-The margin was about the same between the full-time and executive programs, but at two universities—Emory and Vanderbilt—the difference was over 100 points.
+For example, consider the top ten full-time MBA programs as ranked by U.S. News and World Report.
+Kowarski points out that with a 710 average score, the top-ranked MBAs scored 101 points higher than the 609 average for all 122 ranked programs.

 However, applicants should keep in mind that many top executive MBA programs have either opted out of requiring the GMAT or—like many online MBA programs—will waive the requirement in exchange for sufficient work experience.
 For more about GMAT and GRE waivers, see the BSchools guide: What is a GMAT Waiver and How Does it Influence the MBA Application Process?